Class Description

 We will meet with grassroots leaders who work in Kibera – one of the largest slums in Africa, with an estimated population of a million people in one square mile – to hear their stories and meet the residents.
 More than half the residents are children under the age of twelve.
 A lecture on Kenyan culture and history fills out the afternoon.
 Overnight will be at the Passionist retreat center in Nairobi.

-Day 6 – Lake Nakuru National Park
+Day 6 – Crescent Island or Lake Nakuru National Park

 Today we drive through the dramatic landscapes of the Great Rift Valley toward Molo, a farming community located in the central high country.
 En route we will visit the wild game park at Lake Nakuru or the Crescent Island Game Sanctuary in Lake Naivasha, depending on which site offers optimal viewing of animals.
 Overnight is at the Passionist residence in Molo.